Machine Identity Observability Platforms: Securing the Non-Human Workforce

 MIO platforms start by automatically discovering all NHIs within your environment.
 This involves:

-• Scanning Infrastructure: Platforms scan cloud environments, on-premises systems, and applications to identify service accounts, API keys, certificates, and other machine identities.
+• Scanning Infrastructure: Platforms scan cloud environments, on-premises systems, and applications to identify service accounts, api keys, certificates, and other machine identities.

 • Analyzing Configurations: They analyze configuration files, code repositories, and deployment pipelines to uncover hidden or undocumented NHIs.